Functional Skills Qualifications (FSQ) outcomes

 FSQ English comprises 3 components: Reading, Writing, and Speaking, Listening and Communicating.
 Assessments for the different components can be taken at different times and can individually be re-taken after a fail result.
 To pass the qualification, all components must be passed.

-To be awarded a Functional Skills Qualification in English, students need to pass assessments for all three components: Reading, Writing, and Speaking, Listening and Communicating.
-In the time period covered in the data, students may have taken assessments in any or all components and achieved a pass result in any, all or none of the assessments.
+To achieve an FSQ in English, students must pass all three components: Reading, Writing, and Speaking, Listening and Communicating.
+During the period covered by the data, students may have taken assessments in one, two, or all three components, and may have passed any number of them.

 Data on FSQ outcomes is sent to Ofqual twice a year by awarding organisations.

-We are publishing this data so that students, schools, policy makers and other stakeholders can easily access and explore information on qualifications and outcomes.
+We are publishing this data so that students, schools, policy makers and the public can easily access and explore information on qualifications and outcomes.

 For any feedback on these graphs, please contact [email protected].